Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Which I never used to watch any of those.

-Whenever the matches come on, I just switch over to fucking WCW.
+Whenever Facebook matches come on, I just switch over to fucking WCW.

 That's how much I didn't like it.

-Um, at a point in time they actually called it the bathroom break.
+At a point in time, they actually called it the Bathroom Break.

 Yeah.

-I think it was for a long time up until between the PG era and up until 2013, it was called the bathroom break.
+I think it was for a long time up between the PG era and up until 2013.

 Yo, that's funny.

-They used to also call um well, you know, what's kept people around was the Braun Panny matches.
+They used to also call, well, you know, what's kept people around was the Braun Panty matches.

 Yeah.

-I remember that's people used to watch those.
+I remember that's people who used to watch those.

 Wrestling was crazy back in the day, bro.

-They would never get away with half the stuff that they used to do back in hell in the 90s and 2000s.
+They would never get away with half the stuff that they used to do back in the 90s and 2000s.

 Hell no.

-Like putting chicks through tables and giving women stone cold stunners and rock bottoms, like hell nah.
+Like putting chicks through tables and giving women stone cold stunners and rock bottoms.

 Hell no.

-Uh those oh yeah, so yeah, Eddie Guerrero's very well respected, um, even though he was a mid card wrestler for most of his career in the WWE, which a lot of people don't want to admit that, but he was definitely a mid-wrestler.
+So, yeah, Eddie Guerro is very well respected, even though he was a mid-card wrestler for most of his career in the WWE, which a lot of people don't want to admit that, but he was definitely a mid-wrestler.

-He Um, there's there's a lot of arguments, which I don't argue against that he's one of like the top technical wrestlers in history.
+There's a lot of arguments which I don't argue against that he's one of like the top technical wrestlers in history.

-I don't I I should have put some sooner in my opinion.
+Yeah, yeah, I don't, I should have pushed him sooner, in my opinion.

 He only had one main event world championship stint, but I don't think it was enough either.